hammadjka/Rogueship/README.md

 ## Getting Started

-To play Rogue Ship, simply clone this repository to your local machine and open the `index.html` file found in the `dist` folder.
+To play Rogue Ship, simply head over to [RogueShip](https://hammadjka.github.io/Rogueship/) <br>OR<br> clone this repository to your local machine and open the `index.html` file found in the `dist` folder.
 Ensure your audio is enabled to experience the full gameplay experience.

 ## How to Play